mlyhoops/personal-website/README.md

-# Lokuri Website
+# My Personal Website

-> Fake cloud hosting website used in this [YouTube tutorial](https://www.youtube.com/watch?v=p0bGHP-PXD4)

-> Fake cloud hosting website [Live Preview](https://zen-carson-c10c9f.netlify.app)
+My personal website where I will be putting my resume and personal projects up.